pi-kappa-devel/diseq/README.md

 install.packages("diseq")
 ```

-The source code of the in-development version can be download from
+The source code of the in-development version can be downloaded from
 [GitHub](https://github.com/pi-kappa-devel/diseq).

 After installing it, there is a basic-usage example installed with it.